triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 XILINX_VERSION=2022.2
 # The target platform for the FPGA board model
 export XILINX_PLATFORM=xilinx_u200_gen3x16_xdma_1_202110_1
-# Where all the AMD/Xilinx tools are
+# Where all the AMD tools are
 XILINX_ROOT=/opt/xilinx
 # Where the SYCL compiler binaries are:
 SYCL_BIN_DIR=$DPCPP_HOME/llvm/build/bin